Hugo Award for Best Poem

-The Hugo Award for Best Poem is a special, one-time category of the Hugo Awards given in 2025 for science fiction or fantasy poems at least three lines in length published or translated into English during the previous calendar year.
-It was chosen by Seattle Worldcon as its optional "Additional Category" (pursuant to Rule 3.3.20 of the CONSTITUTION of the World Science Fiction Society, as of August 12, 2024).
+The Hugo Award for Best Poem is one of the Hugo Awards given each year for science fiction or fantasy poems published or translated into English during the previous calendar year.
+The Hugo Awards have been described as "a fine showcase for speculative fiction" and "the best known literary award for science fiction writing".
+The Hugo Award for Best Poem has been awarded annually since 2025.
+It was first presented in that year as a one-time special Hugo Award in advance of a proposal to make it a permanent category; it was presented again in 2026 as a special Hugo Award, and was ratified as a permanent category by members of the World Science Fiction Society that year.

-Selection

 Hugo Award nominees and winners are chosen by supporting or attending members of the annual World Science Fiction Convention, or Worldcon, and the presentation evening constitutes its central event.
-The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six finalists, except in the case of a tie.
-Initial nominations are made by members in January through March, while voting on the ballot of six finalists is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
-Worldcons are generally held near Labor Day, and are held in a different city around the world each year.
+The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six finalists.
+The series on the ballot are the six most-nominated by members that year, with no limit on the number of series that can be nominated.
+Initial nominations of five series each are made by members in January through March, while voting on the ballot of six finalists is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
+Worldcons are generally held near the start of September, and are held in a different city around the world each year.

+In the two nomination years, 12 poems by 10 poets have been finalists, and two poems by two different poets have won.
+Marie Brennan won the first year, and Elis Montgomery the second.

 Winners and finalists

 In the following table, the years correspond to the date of the ceremony, rather than when the poem was first published.
 Each year links to the corresponding "year in literature" article.
 Entries with a yellow background have won the award; those with a grey background are the finalists on the short-list.
-If the poem was originally published in a book with other stories rather than by itself or in a magazine, the book title is included after the publisher's name.
+If the poem was originally published in a book with other stories rather than by itself or in a magazine, the book title is included before the publisher's name.